rlj0713/rapport/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.6.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Database - SQlite3 with ActiveRecord

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Deployment instructions - To get up and running; fork this repo, run bundle, migrate the database (rails db:migrate), seed the database (rails db:sed), and start up the rails server (rails s).

 # rapport